BlakPolak/SchoolManagmentSystem/README.md

 * Explain why Linus designed some methods to be class methods instead of instance methods.
 * Remember about comments and docstrings.
 * All tests must pass.
+* Focus most on the OOP not the ui.

 Hint: you can reuse code from the previous assignments.